-In the year 2020 cyber space makes our world go round.
-The Internet is used by the vast majority of our population in one form or another, and this new world needs a great deal of protection.
+In the year 2022 cyber space makes our world go round.
+The Internet is used by nearly all in one form or another, and this realm needs a great deal of protection.
 If you're interested in being one of the sheriffs of the cyber world, there are several career options available to you.

 Ciphers, algorithms and security systems are put into code by a Cryptographer.
 As a cryptographer you are in complete control of those codes and protecting those codes from the cyber hackers.
 Some detailed specific responsibilities might include:

 - Guarantee financial data is protected and only available to authorized account holders